aadarsh10c/howtoquant-frontend/src/assets/docs/deployment.md

 1. To switch an existing domain name to the new site:

-    1. Open Netlify `Domains` dashboard.
-    1. In the `DNS records` section delete the existing records for the domain name that has to be reassigned.
     1. Open Netlify `Sites` dashboard.
-    1. Click on the newly deployed site card.
+    1. Click on the site card of the old site.
+    1. Open `Domain management` dashboard for the old site.
+    1. Expand `Options` drop-down for the domain in `Production domains`
+    1. Click `Remove domain`.

+    1. Open Netlify `Sites` dashboard again and switch to the new site.
-    1. Open `Domain management` dashboard for the site.
+    1. Open `Domain management` dashboard for the new site.
     1. Click `Add domain alias` and add the domain name.
 Netlify should recognise that the domain name has previously been used and reassign it to the new site.